Helen Suzman

 Helen Suzman, OMSG, DBE (née Gavronsky; 7 November 1917 – 1 January 2009) was a South African anti-apartheid activist and politician.
 She represented a series of liberal and centre-left opposition parties during her 36-year tenure in the whites-only, National Party-controlled House of Assembly of South Africa at the height of apartheid.

 She hosted the meeting that founded the Progressive Party in 1959, and was its only MP in the 160-member House for thirteen years.
 She was the only member of the South African Parliament to consistently and unequivocally oppose all apartheid legislation.

 Suzman was instrumental in improving prison conditions for members of the banned African National Congress including Nelson Mandela, despite her reservations about Mandela's revolutionary policies, and was also known for using her parliamentary privilege to evade government censorship and pass information to the media about the worst abuses of apartheid.
 She was twice nominated for the Nobel Peace Prize.

 Early life and education

 Suzman was born Helen Gavronsky in 1917 to Frieda and Samuel Gavronsky, Jewish Lithuanian immigrants.
 She was born in Germiston, then a small mining town outside Johannesburg.
 Her mother died shortly after she was born.

 Suzman matriculated in 1933 from Parktown Convent, Johannesburg.
 She studied for a bachelor's degree in commerce at Witwatersrand University.
-At age 19, she married Dr. Moses Suzman (who died in 1994), who was 33, and an eminent physician; the couple had two daughters.
-She returned to university in 1941 to complete a degree in economics and economic history.
+At age 19, she married Dr. Moses Suzman (who died in 1994), who was 33, and an eminent physician; the couple had two daughters, one of whom became a physician.
+Helen Suzman returned to university in 1941 to complete a degree in economics and economic history.
 After completing her degree she spent the rest of the war working for the Governor-General's War Fund and as a statistician at the War Supply board.
 In 1945, she became a tutor and later lecturer in economic history at Witwatersrand University.